Les Charlots: The Richard Bonnot era : the beginning of the end

 For Les Charlots, 1986 was the beginning of the end.
-After a hiatus following Rinaldi's departure, he was replaced in 1987 by a friend of Sarrus, small-time singer / comedian Richard Bonnot, who had been the opening act for the band a few times in the early '80s.
+After a hiatus following Rinaldi's departure, he was replaced in 1987 by a friend of Sarrus, small-time singer and comedian Richard Bonnot, who had been the opening act for the band a few times in the early '80s.
 In the following years, the three of them recorded a few more songs (including "Pour pas qu'l'amour Capote", written for an AIDS awareness campaign) but not enough material to produce a new album.
 They toured very sporadically in smaller venues with little or no success, playing their old hits.
 But without Rinaldi's immediately recognizable voice (replaced by Bonnot's), they almost sounded like a cover band.

 In 1988, their old friend Antoine invited Sarrus, Filippelli, Rego and drummer Donald Rieubon to play on his latest album, Antoine Retrouve Les Problèmes (Antoine and The Problems Back Together) and on stage to promote it.
 It marked the first time that Les Charlots performed under the name Les Problèmes since 1966.
 Rinaldi was also invited but he was filming his hit TV series and couldn't appear on the album.

 In 1992, the reformed trio (Sarrus, Filippelli and Richard Bonnot) appeared in the group's fifteenth and final film, the embarrassing Le Retour des Charlots, reluctantly directed by Sarrus himself because they couldn't find another director.
 Once again, the trio was joined by former member Luis Rego in a supporting part.
-It was their first film in eight years.
+It was their first film in eight years, but also their last.